ConfederacyOfGaia/Gaia/feats.md

 You have gone through a long and deep instruction, which left visible marks on your personality.

 You gain proficiency with one of these skills: Arcana, History, Medicine, Nature, or Religion.
 If you chose a skill you are already proficient in, your proficiency bonus is doubled for checks with that skill.
 You may take this Feat multiple times, though your bonus with any given skill cannot increase by more than 2x (doubled).

+## School Specialist

+*Prerequisite: Mage who has chosen an Arcane Tradition*

+You've spent most of your time researching a specific school of magic.
+You gain the following benefits, which only apply to the chosen school of magic:

+* When you cast a spell of your school at a higher level, the saving throw or attack roll gain a +1 bonus.
+* You gain the ability to learn 1 additional spell when you take this Feat.
+You must still research and practice it as usual, following the normal rules.
+* You can cast a spell from your chosen school as one level higher at no additional cost.
+This higher level cannot be higher than your Maximum Spell Level.
+Once you use this feature, you must complete a long rest before you can use it again.
+* You gain advantage on Arcana checks regarding your school.

 ## Scimitar Master (whirlwind fighting)